awsdocs/aws-iot-docs/developerguide/topics.md

 # Topics<a name="topics"></a>

 Topics identify AWS IoT messages\.
 AWS IoT clients identify the messages they publish by giving the messages topic names\.
-Clients identify the messages to which they want to subscribe \(receive\) by registering a topic filter with \.
+Clients identify the messages to which they want to subscribe \(receive\) by registering a topic filter with AWS IoT Core\.
 The AWS IoT message broker uses topic names and topic filters to route messages from publishing clients to subscribing clients\.

+While AWS IoT supports some [reserved system topics](https://docs.aws.amazon.com/iot/latest/developerguide/reserved-topics.html), most MQTT topics are created and managed by you, the system designer\.
+AWS IoT uses topics to identify messages received from publishing clients and select messages to send to subscribing clients, as described in the following sections\.
+Before you create a topic namespace for your system, review the characteristics of MQTT topics to create the hierarchy of topic names that works best for your IoT system\.

 ## Topic Names<a name="topicnames"></a>